tobiasfoerg/remix-flags/README.md

 ### Packages

-- `packages/chat-room-do`: a Durable Object for chat rooms
-- `packages/counter-do`: a Durable Object for counting things
-- `packages/rate-limiter-do`: a Durable Object for limiting clients
+- `packages/db`: abstractions for DB interactions
+- `packages/db-fauna`: an implementation of the `db` abstraction using FaunaDB
 - `packages/remix-app`: a [Remix](https://remix.run/) application that makes up the public facing UX
 - `packages/worker`: a Cloudflare Worker that brings everything together for deployment
 - `config/cloudflare-env`: type definitions for bindings shared across the packages